UsamaFoad/Getting_and_Cleaning_Data_Course_Project/README.md

 [Here are the raw data for the project](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and [A full description is available at the site where the data was obtained](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
 The raw data must be downloaded and extracted into the working directory of R. So the main directory **"UCI HAR Dataset"** must placed in the working directory after that runing "run_analysis.R" script will produce the tidy data.
+*N.B.
+More detiales available as comments in run_analysis.R file*

 CodeBook.md
 --------